Virtue names for boys abound, and yet they’ve never claimed the spotlight quite like Grace, Hope, and Faith have for our daughters.

 TRU, TRUE and TRUTH

 True has been on the rise since the 1990s.
-Tru ranks in the current US Top 1000 for boys.
+Tru and True rank in the current US Top 1000 for boys.
 A unisex name and a universally acknowledged virtue, other Tru- names include Truly and Truely (used for girls), as well as surname Truett, and fellow word name Truth.

 VALOR